janvda/my-cloud-at-the-edge/docs/topics/openwrt_router/README.md

 * [openwrt.org](https://openwrt.org/)
 * [openwrt forum](https://forum.openwrt.org/)

 ???
-Warning "Think twice before activating any changes that might make your router inaccessible"
+Danger "Think twice before activating any changes that might make your router inaccessible !"

      It is of course possible to make changes so that you can't access your OpenWrt router anymore from any device.
 In that case it is also not possible to correct the issue without doing a `reset` and start all over.
 (It happened me once)

+!!!
+Tip "The configurations described below can also be performed on most routers/ISP modems !"

 ### ignored IPv6